Mowibox/java_courses/README.md

 # java_courses
-Java exercises for OOP workshop
+Java exercises for the OOP workshop